mbrandonw/mbrandonw.github.io/_posts/2017-06-23-rendering-html-dsl.md

 }
 ```

 An element value has three components: the name of the element, the attributes, and the children nodes.
-The name is easy enough to render as it’s just the opened and closed tags, e.g. `<a...</a>`.
 The attributes get rendered out to pairs of `key="value"` strings.
 This is straightforward to do, and let’s do it in a new function:

 ```swift
 func render(attributes: [Attribute]) -> String {